knadh/localStorageDB/README.md

 				- limit is the maximum number of rows to be returned<br />
     			- start is the  number of rows to be skipped from the beginning (offset)<br />
     			- sort is an array of sort conditions, each one of which is an array in itself with two values<br />
+    			- distinct is an array of fields whose values have to be unique in the returned rows<br />
 				Every returned row will have it's internal auto-incremented id assigned to the variable ID</td>
 		</tr>
 		<tr>